ms/buildtogether.tech/src/tooling/index.md

 will be shown an HTML browser that's smart enough to tell you which bits of CSS are in effect where, a console that displays messages from the JavaScript running in the page, a breakpointing debugger ([% x debugging %]), a network monitor, and much more.
-It won't help you with your C# or Python---at least, not yet---but it will make all of your front-end work a lot easier.
+It won't help you with your C# or Python—at least, not yet—but it will make all of your front-end work a lot easier.

 ## Refactoring